July 17, 2024

 Crijn Bouman, Co-founder and CEO

-In our previous article, we discussed many of the unseen challenges required to support a sizeable AV fleet and how manual charging can significantly drive-up operating costs due to the large amount of people required to keep a fleet on the road.
+In the previous blog, we discussed many of the unseen challenges required to support a sizeable AV fleet and how manual charging can significantly drive-up operating costs due to the large amount of people required to keep a fleet on the road.
 Now let’s look at some other parts of the equation.

 Maximizing Dollars per Charge